Pheasant’s Eye: Potential Nootropic Benefits, Dosage, Side Effects, Interactions, and Other Important Information About This Supplement

 Side Effects and Safety

-Pheasant’s Eye, like other cardiac glycoside-containing plants, has a narrow therapeutic window.
+Pheasant’s Eye, like other cardiac glycoside-containing plants, has a narrow window.
 While moderate doses can benefit cognitive function indirectly, excessive intake may lead to serious side effects.
 Common adverse reactions include:

 • Gastrointestinal Distress: Nausea, vomiting, and abdominal pain may occur with higher doses or in sensitive individuals.